scottiepowell/gh-pages-blog.github.io/_posts/2022-06-23-moving-disks-with-qm-command.md.md

 I recently bought some new HDD's, a much needed storage upgrade for my proxmox cluster, i've been running into storage issues in my current configuration.
 I've got a 1TB HDD that is hosting all my VM's, LXC's and images for my primary node.
 I've researched a few different ways to migrate VM's from one physical storage to another, they all have their pro's and con's.
 For my particular use case i going to use a three stage method to migrate all my VM's using the proxmox GUI and the QM command.

 ## Concept of Operations (CONOP)
-1. Move contents from current storage to an intermediate USB storage
+step 1.
+Move contents from current storage to an intermediate USB storage
-   > this is a necesary step because i don't have an addtional SATA connector to plug additional storage into
-2. validate the VM is FMC on the intermediate USB storage
+   > this is a necesary step because i don't have an addtional SATA connector to plug additional storage into step 2. validate the VM is FMC on the intermediate USB storage
-   > remove the old storage from the server
-4. Move content from intermediate USB storage to new SATA based storage
-5. validate the VM is FMC on the new SATA based storage
+   > remove the old storage from the server step 3.
+Move content from intermediate USB storage to new SATA based storage step 4. validate the VM is FMC on the new SATA based storage

 ___